Kendall Jenner: Business career

 In June 2017, Kendall and Kylie, launched a line of "vintage" T-shirts on their website for their lifestyle brand, Kendall + Kylie.
 The shirts retailed at $125 and featured logos or images of famous musicians or bands (Tupac Shakur, The Doors, Metallica, Pink Floyd, and The Notorious B.I.G.) with bright images or logos associated with the Jenners superimposed over them.
 The shirts were met with criticism from the public, as well as several cease and desist letters from the estates of the musicians and artists that were featured without permission.
 The photographer whose portrait of Tupac Shakur was used has since sued the Jenner sisters for copyright infringement.
 The sisters pulled the shirts from their website and issued a joint apology, "to anyone that has been upset and/or offended, especially to the families of the artists."
 In June 2020, the Jenners sisters addressed reports that their fashion brand Kendall + Kylie failed to pay factory workers in Bangladesh due to the COVID-19 pandemic.
 It was reported that Global Brands Group (GBG) previously listed the Kendall + Kylie brand on its website.
 As a result, the Jenners stated that their company is owned by a separate entity known as 3072541 Canada Inc. even though they say that their brand "has worked with CAA-GBG in the past, in a sales and business development capacity only" and that they "do not currently have any relationship at all with GBG".

 Jenner has partnered with Moon, an oral-care brand created by Shaun Neff of Neff Headwear.
 Jenner helped create one product for the brand, the Kendall Jenner Teeth Whitening Pen in April 2019., In 2019, Jenner made a partnership with the skin-care company Proactiv.
 In January 2020, she confirmed that a cosmetics line in collaboration with Kylie Cosmetics was in the process.
 Kylie Cosmetics launched Kendall Jenner x Kylie Cosmetics on June 26, 2020.
 In October 2020, she launched a stain-removal toothpaste in collaboration with Moon and designer Heron Preston on a limited edition orange stain-removal toothpaste, with just 350 units available on online marketplace StockX.
 This collaboration simultaneously marking StockX's debut into the personal care/beauty realm.

-In February 2021, Jenner announced the upcoming launch of a tequila brand called "818 Tequila".
-The company was launched by Jenner on Friday, May 21.